contactandyc/another-c-library/website/ebook/7-allocator/index.md

 ac_timer_t *copy_timer = ac_timer_init(ac_timer_get_repeat(overall_timer));
 ```

-To fix the code, we need to make sure that copy_timer is destroyed and s is freed.
+To fix the code, we need to make sure that copy\_timer is destroyed and s is freed.
 Lines 47-48 are what need uncommented to make this work.
 ```c
 // ac_timer_destroy(copy_timer);
 // ac_free(s);
 ```

-The error reported logged the ac_timer_init line as opposed to the ac_malloc inside of ac_timer_init.
+The error logged the ac\_timer\_init line as opposed to the ac\_malloc inside of ac\_timer_init.
 This is likely more useful unless you are testing the individual object.

-Go ahead and uncomment those lines and run make again
+Go ahead and uncomment those lines and run `make` again
 ```
 $ make
 gcc -O3 -I../../../src -D_AC_DEBUG_MEMORY_=NULL ../../../src/ac_timer.c ../../../src/ac_allocator.c ../../../src/ac_buffer.c ../../../src/ac_pool.c test_timer.c -o test_timer